How to Monitor Employee Computer Activity Effectively

 Once you have your goals in mind, research and choose the tool to monitor employee computer activity or combination of tools that best fits your needs.
 You can try out a few options using free trials or demos.

-Top 10 Employee Computer Activity Monitoring Tools
+Employee Computer Activity Monitoring Tools (Starting Points)

 how to monitor employees computer activity